wilfredlopez/python-flask-rest/NOTES.md

 5. Create project in Heroku from GIT and under settings add Buildpack. `heroku/python`

 6. Run Manual Deploy from GIT in Heroku project.

+## Add HEROKU_POSTGRES
+1. Go to Addons and add Heroku Postgres
+2. Once you install it you will have a config variable named DATABASE_URL in heroku.